gabesargeant/blog/gabrielsargeant/content/posts/sewing-01/index.md

 It's kind of like how the big accidents happen at the end of the day.
 I was over this skirt by now.

-I eventually just went with my intuition on dealing with this and gathered the excess fabric to bring in the excess on the back face of the hem (which is a propper technique).
+I eventually just went with my intuition on dealing with this and gathered the excess fabric to bring in the excess on the back face of the hem (which is a proper technique).
 But I did try and just fold it up hoping that physics would just bend to my will.
 It'd didn't.
 So, pleats a plenty on the inside edge. :P

 {{< img src="hem.png" alt="A picture of why skirt hems are hard">}}